I have been wrestling and nestling with forgiveness for some time.

 I learned that day that we do not point fingers at “them.”
 That even though the police were water cannoning innocent elders and dragging activists into police vans, we held our commitment to prayer.
 We were asked to pray for our brothers and sisters, the police.
 To send healing to those humans who were acting out of fear, asking Creator to open their eyes.
 Although the results were not what we hoped, the ripple effect of that prayerful protest was unstoppable.
 There is far greater awareness around the rights of indigenous people and we are hearing for the first time, the call to listen, to protect, to pray.

-And so, as I explore my own somatic healing around forgiveness, for myself first and foremost, and then for those who I believe have harmed me, I realise that I am the one who has the power to free myself from the cage.
+And so, as I explore my own somatic healing around forgiveness, for myself first and foremost, and then for those who I believe have harmed me, and those I believe I have harmed, I realise that I am the one who has the power to free myself from the cage.
 That it is my choice to put down the weight of expectation.
 For forgiveness does not come with a perfectly packaged, “I am sorry.
 I was wrong.”
 That is not forgiveness, that is compensation.
 And the truth is that even the highest repayment will never remove the scar.

 And so I am crawling out of this cage of separation, this pattern of pain perpetuation.
 It takes time.
 I cannot say I am fully there yet, but prayer helps.

 Our scars may not be the same.
 Some are big, some are small, some are old and deep, some are young and sharp.
 Some are collective and some are individual.
 This piece is not to compare or underplay another’s experience of oppression or trauma.
 It is to find the thread that runs through and connects us all together.